qmclouca/qmclouca/README.md

 My journey in software development has been marked by a strong commitment to continuous learning and adaptability.
 I've been involved in creating robust infrastructures and resilient softwares, which has sharpened my skills in ensuring efficient and reliable software deployment processes.

-In addition to my technical prowess, I hold degrees in Business Administration, Chemistry, Biology, Production Engineering, and Civil Engineering.
+In addition to my technical prowess, I hold degrees in Business Administration, Chemistry, Biology, Production Engineering, Software Engineering, and Civil Engineering.
 This unique combination of skills allows me to approach software development from a multi-faceted perspective, ensuring that technical solutions are not only efficient but also aligned with broader business goals.

 My ambition is to become a staff engineer, where I can contribute my diverse skills and experiences. </h3>